Chriscrosser3310/ManimQ/README.md

 # ManimQ

-ManimQ is a project idea that uses Manim to illustrate quantum computing concepts.
+ManimQ is a project that uses Manim to illustrate quantum computing concepts.

 Manim:
 https://github.com/3b1b/manim